storyprotocol/sdk/packages/core-sdk/README.md

 ### Install Story Protocol core SDK

 Suppose you already have a node project or created a new node project.
 First, you need to install `@story-protocol/core-sdk` in your project.
-You can use one of the following command to install the package:
+You can use one of the following commands to install the package:

 Use `npm`: